 - any other person defined as a “public official” in the domestic law of a State Party.
 (Article 2)

-The UN points to the World Bank’s 2009 report on PEPs called Stolen Asset Recovery as a major a policy paper to help entities strengthen preventative measures.
+The UN points to the World Bank’s 2009 report on PEPs called Stolen Asset Recovery as a major policy paper to help entities strengthen preventative measures.

 This four-part paper includes a number of practical tools to help guide banks, regulators, and other public authorities and includes: